Foundation-for-Jekyll-sites/jekyll-foundation/README.md

 Deploy with `make deploy`.

 ## Credits
-This is based on the starting point from [@macbleser](https://github.com/macbleser/jekyll-gulp-sass-foundation) (Here's no deploying to Amazon S3, HTML minification and gulp font tasks).
+This package is based on the starting point from [@macbleser](https://github.com/macbleser/jekyll-gulp-sass-foundation) (Here's no deploying to Amazon S3 and gulp font tasks).

-The gulp plugins were upgraded.
+The compress.html layout is provided by [@penibelst](http://jch.penibelst.de/).

 ## License
 This package is licensed under the terms of the MIT license.